ibm-cloud-docs/account/validate-catalog-filter.md

 Complete the following steps to validate that {{site.data.keyword.appid_short_notm}} is not included in the catalog.

 1. Click **Catalog** in the console menu bar.
 1. Search for {{site.data.keyword.appid_short_notm}}, and confirm that no results are returned.
-The offering is not available, because the administrator set a filter to exclude it from the catalog.
+The product is not available, because the administrator set a filter to exclude it from the catalog.
-1. Go to [Manage > Catalogs](https://cloud.ibm.com/content-mgmt/catalogs), and select **Settings**.
+1. Go to **Manage** > **Catalogs**, and select **Settings**.
 Confirm that you can view the current setting, but you can't update them.

 ### Success criteria
 {: #console-success-acctfiltervalidate}